UI access and password settings by service

 2. Click Zeppelin Notebook from the left-side bar.

-4. Click Advanced-zeppelin-shiro-ini item, and edit the password.
+4. Click the Advanced-zeppelin-shiro-ini item, and edit the password.

 chadoop-3-3-zeppelin_ko

-5. Click the [Save] button at the bottom right corner.
+5. Click [Save] at the bottom right corner.

-6. Click [Actions] > Restart All button at the upper right, and click [Confirm restart all].
+6. Click [Actions] > Restart All at the upper right, and click [Confirm Restart All] in the popup window.

 If you follow the above sequence and access Zeppelin Notebook, you will see that the password change has been applied.